Celtic fight back to draw with Glasgow

 Last updated on .From the section Women's Football

-Celtic fought back from two goals down to draw with Glasgow City after a second half double from Olivia Chance at the Penny Cars Stadium in Airdrie.
+Celtic fought back from two goals down to draw with Glasgow City after a second-half double from Olivia Chance at the Penny Cars Stadium in Airdrie.

 Champions City had led at the break through goals from Clare Shine and Lauren Davidson.